 Canon fisheye lenses are arguably the funnest of optics to use in any setting, providing in many cases an almost 180-degree view of the world.
-The best Fisheye lenses can be rendered with a different look depending on if they are used on a full-frame or crop sensor camera body, with also the differences being shown in either circular or diagonal fisheye varieties.
+We’ve reviewed the best Canon-branded and third-party fisheye lenses for Canon DSLRS.

 If you have never shot images with a fisheye lens, you’re probably already used one via a door ‘peephole,’ which is essentially a fisheye view of the outside world.
 But, apart from the novelty factor and how they are used as a security device, what are the other applications?

 The best fisheye lenses can be rendered with a different look depending on if they are used on a full-frame or crop sensor camera body, with also the differences being shown in either circular or diagonal fisheye varieties.This essentially means that the final fisheye image will either look like the circular view as shown in the top image of this article or the near 180-degrees of view being stretched completely cross frame.
 Luckily, most of our top pick lenses can produce both types of images.

 Astrophotography is one worthwhile outlet to capture as much of the sky as possible, extreme perspectives such as cityscapes, and using the distorted perspective to your own creative advantage.
 They are commonly used for VR tours and I’ve even seen one put to good use to capture the whole crowd at an open-air gig.